-To ensure the right commitment, the students engage to live up to three indispensable requirements:
+To ensure the right commitment, the students engage to live up to following compulsory requirements:

-- The graduate must have completed his or her education within the prescribed period of study.
+- The graduate must have completed the degree without delay

-- The graduate must have knowledge of the Danish language equivalent to level B1 on the CERF scale.
+- The graduate must have acquired Danish language skills equivalent to level B1 on the CERF scale (Requires certification)